Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 *Gameplay and Levels*
 * Swapped a platform in Level 5 to fix a rare issue.
 * Swapped a platform in Level 7 to fix a rare issue.
+* Fixed the number of actual Lava Rings in Level 7.

 *Features*
 * Added the screenshots functionality to the [Developer Console](https://artanisx.github.io/LavaGolf/developer-console).
 Beta testers can use this to take screenshots to accompany their feedback.
 Open the console with the Tab key and type \ss to take a screenshot.
 The screenshot will appear in the Screenshots folder inside the Lava Golf_Data subfolder in the game installation path.